fikayo-sanni/ductape-docs/docs/workbench/products/storage.md

 # Setting up Storage

-Ductape allows you to connect cloud storage providers to your product so it can store and retrieve files during workflows and actions.
+Ductape allows you to connect cloud storage providers to your product so it can store and retrieve files during features and actions.

 Supported providers include **AWS S3**, **Google Cloud Storage**, and **Azure Blob Storage**.